-But do not lose heart, because this is not a one-sided struggle.
+We must remember this, and not lose heart, because this is not a one-sided struggle.
 The forces of good do indeed battle back, sustained in knowing that the ultimate victory is assured by our Miraculous Teacher, Jesus.
 Faithful people reach out in Christ's name to offer refuge, safety, medical treatment, consolation, and comfort.
 Along with them we know that good will triumph in the end because we also recognize and are amazed by the power of ultimate goodness, the power of God, present in Jesus of Nazareth, the Christ.
 Like the people in that Capernaum synagogue we also continue to be amazed by the authority and the power not just of his teaching, but by the comfort and strength of His presence with us and His involvement in our lives.
 We are comforted in this struggle by Christ's love and support shown so clearly in his death and resurrection.
 We call on him daily to sustain us as we continue to respond to his call, and work and struggle to overcome evil with goodness in his name.

-That we will continue to be surprised by the emergence of unclean spirits from people we would otherwise never suspect seems sure.
-But that Jesus will continue to amaze us by teaching us that He can and does exert instant and complete power over those spirits is even more sure.
-Let us continue to give thanks to God for that safety and security in Christ Jesus, our Lord, and that we are called to and sustained in helping to fight the forces of evil in Christ's Holy name.
+The lesson from Mark's gospel and our assurance in faith is that Jesus will continue to amaze us by teaching us that He can and does exert instant and complete power over those evil spirits.
+Knowing this, believing this, we shall continue to give thanks to God for that safety and security in Christ Jesus, our Lord and rejoice that we are called to and sustained in helping to fight the forces of evil in Christ's Holy name.